kaytat/SimpleProtocolServer/README.md

 ### No XP support
 I've only tested this with one Win7 machine.
 And it doesn't seem to work with XP.

+The Win7 machine was recently upgraded to Win10 and that seems to work.

 ### Sampling rate / format
-The Android app supports 4 sampling frequencies - 48, 44,1, 24, and 22.05kHz and both stereo and mono.
+The Android app supports 4 sampling frequencies - 48, 44.1, 24, and 22.05kHz and both stereo and mono.
 The app assumes 16-bit samples.

 My sound card doesn't support the lower sampling rates and so the server has a command line option to use an integer divider to downsample.